Updated: Jan 30, 2019

 No problem!
 All you need for that is a Residency Visa.
 This requires 2 steps.

 Once you have that residency visa you can come to the country and have legal status for 60 days.
 Within that 60 day time-frame you need to initiate the second part of the residency process.
+(Although the visa is valid for 60 days Immigration will charge a late fee is the residency application is not deposited with them within 30 days of the visa issue date).
 Your friend or lawyer needs to meet with you and help you get the next steps done.
 Theoretically you can do a lot of these steps yourself, but it’s a lot easier if you have someone doing it for you, and you can concentrate on settling in to your new life.

 And these are the steps required to live and retire in the Dominican Republic.
-Hope this was of help to you!
+Hope this was this was helpful!